 Pénélope Bagieu is a French illustrator whose graphic novels have received widespread recognition.
-Her blog BD Les Culottées (which was compiled into a book in 2018) provides language educators with engaging teaching materials for intermediate courses and beyond (A2 +).
-Each comic features a (often overlooked) woman with an unusual or inspiring story.
-The comics are short, interesting, biographically accurate, funny, and socially engaged.
+Her blog BD Les Culottées, which was compiled into a book in 2016 and 2017, features a series of women with an unusual or inspiring story.
+The comics are short, interesting, and biographically accurate

-I designed two assignments based on the life stories of Cheryl Bridges (here) and Betty Davis (there).
-In each case, I provide students essential vocabulary for ensuring understanding and assign a few questions as homework (see slide, below).
+These comics offer engaging learning material for beginner and intermediate language courses (“Novice high” and beyond on the ACTFL proficiency scale.)
+I designed two assignments based on the life stories of Cheryl Bridges (slides here) and Betty Davis (slides here).
+In each case, I provided learners with essential vocabulary for ensuring understanding, and I assigned a few questions as homework to guide the students and prepare class discussion and activities.

 - Les Culottées, Des femmes qui ne font que ce qu’elles veulent, Pénélope Bagieu, Paris: Gallimard, 2016 (tome 1), 2017 (tome 2).